bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 Rijndael: 00:12:11

-Well, and because of `Taproot`, you could have a tapleaf that's like, anything you want with a particular key or with, some quorum of keys or something.
+Well, and because of Taproot, you could have a tapleaf that's like, anything you want with a particular key or with, some quorum of keys or something.
 So you could say, I'm going to do a CTV spend path for like my normal spending paths, but then I have some other tapleaf that's, unencumbered, except by like normal checks of operations.

 NVK: 00:12:33